 Found a mistake?

-Tell me — it's the fastest way to make these better for the next person.
+Tell me.
+It's the fastest way to make these better for the next person.
 I'd rather fix a number today than have it be wrong for a year.